go-go-golems/prescribe/README.md

 # Export the rendered LLM payload (no inference)
 prescribe generate --export-rendered --separator xml

+# Stream output/events to stderr (still prints final result, and a parsed PR-data summary at the end)
+prescribe generate --stream

 # Generate with custom prompt
 prescribe generate --prompt "Write a technical PR description focusing on architecture changes"